-The project will be finalised in September 2019.
-The research results will be disseminated at a gathering on 19 September.
+The project was finalised in September 2019.
+The research results were disseminated at a gathering on 19 September.

 Mauro Caporuscio (principal investigator, project A), Jonas Lundberg, Arianit Kurti, Welf Löwe, Rune Gustavsson, Morgan Ericsson (principal investigator, project B), Anna Wingkvist, Maria Ulan, Sabri Pllana (principal investigator, project C), Johan Hagelbäck